usegalaxy-eu/website/_posts/2021-02-20-elixir-aai-login.md

 <hr/>

-In the next step you can choose an identity provider.
+In the next step, you can choose an identity provider.
 This can be your home organisation, e.g. your university, or one of the supported commercial providers.

 <img src="/assets/media/elixir/identity_provider.png" width="50%" alt="Galaxy login screen with ELIXIR AAI button" />